Iforgotmypasswordlmao/Plot.js/README.md

 # Plot.js
-A "data visualisation" "library", yeah its kinda scuffed.
+A "data visualisation" "library" using Canvas, yeah its kinda scuffed.
 My first attempt at creating a "js package/library".
-Demo Website link:
+Though one thing going for it is that its all in vanilla javascript.
+Demo Website link: <https://iforgotmypasswordlmao.github.io/Plot.js/>

 ### Scatter Plot
 <img width="1000" height="500" alt="image" src="https://github.com/user-attachments/assets/e236c5a9-dded-4051-a557-2690d8b059ac" />